RocketRene/Mentoring/FairWork Project/blog-artikle.md

 fairworker_path = '/Users/renekuhn/Downloads/Demo/Fairworker/'
 project_path = '/Users/renekuhn/Downloads/Demo/Projekte/'
 ```
-In the first function called **get_images** , I loop trough the uopload folder and all the subdirectories.
+In the first function called **get_images** , I loop trough the upload folder and all the subdirectories.
 After that I initialize a nested loop witch loops trough all files.
 Next ,I create the variable **file_loc** witch is a string that stores the complete file location including the path and the file name.
-With a contidional statement can I check if the file is a photo, if it is I add the string I just created as an item to my **images** list.
+With a conditional statement can I check if the file is a photo, if it is I add the string I just created as an item to my **images** list.
 Now I have a list full of images that need to be renamed and moved to another path.

 ```python